michalzoldak97/U3/src/Benchmark/Benchmarks/Pool/result.md

 |  Static          |  370    |  1    |
 | Singleton        |  368    |  0.99 |
 | Cached Singleton |  367    |  0.99 |

+Struct and ValueTuple have equal performance in accessing items